-For example, due to its tax exempt status, a municipal bond note yielding 4% may actually have a taxable equivalent yield greater than 6%, depending on the investor’s income tax bracket.
+For example, due to its tax-exempt status, a municipal bond note yielding 4% may actually have a taxable equivalent yield greater than 6%, depending on your income tax bracket.
 To calculate the taxable equivalent yield, you need to know your tax rate.

 The relationship between municipal bond yields and tax rates can be expressed with the following equation: